zacharyvoase/teena/README.md

 ## Example

-I'll demonstrate how to capture the result of an HTTP request, whilst efficiently streaming the response to `stderr`.
+I’ll demonstrate how to capture the result of an HTTP request, whilst efficiently streaming the response to `stderr`.

 Do the necessary imports: